Results of the 2019 Indian general election

 To constitute India's 17th Lok Sabha, general elections were held in April–May 2019.
 The results were announced on 23 May 2019.
-The main contenders were two alliance groups of the Incumbent National Democratic Alliance and the Opposition United Progressive Alliance and Indian National Congress respectively.
-The 2019 Indian general election has been the Largest Democratic exercise in History so far, with around 912 million eligible voters.
+The main contenders were two alliance groups of the ruling Bharatiya Janata Party-led National Democratic Alliance and the opposition United Progressive Alliance led by the Indian National Congress.
+The 2019 Indian general election was the largest democratic exercise in history at the time it was conducted, with around 912 million eligible voters.

-This article describes the performance of various political parties.
-For the performance of individual candidates, please see, List of members of the 17th Lok Sabha.

 Results by alliance and party

 The Bharatiya Janata Party-led NDA won the elections with the BJP itself winning a clear majority.
 The BJP became the single largest party in the House and surpassed expectations to win 303 seats, with its alliance partners bringing the NDA to a total of 353 seats.
 Reasons attributed to the victory included the personal popularity of Narendra Modi, effective voter turnout drives by the NDA, a surge in public nationalism following the Pulwama attack, the consolidation of Hindu voters in a multi-caste coalition and the successful implementation of social welfare programmes during the First Modi ministry's term.

 The counting of votes was held on 23 May 2019, and was completed early the following day.
 Initial returns showed the BJP leading in all 303 constituencies it eventually won, and opposition leader Rahul Gandhi conceded defeat prior to the official certification of most results.

 With the results, the BJP was able to gain 21 seats in the House, having won 282 in the 2014 Indian general election.
 It was the second time in India's independent history that voters re-elected the same party to power with a bigger majority to the Lok Sabha – India's lower house of parliament.
 The BJP's total vote share stood at 37.4 per cent, an increase of over 6 percentage points from 31.34 per cent in 2014.
 The National Democratic Alliance secured a vote share of 45 per cent, compared to 38 per cent in 2014.
 In contrast, the vote share of Indian National Congress remained the same at 19.5 per cent.
 About 1.04 percent of the voters in India chose to vote for None Of The Above (NOTA) in the 2019 elections, with Bihar leading with 2.08 percent NOTA voters.